Firstgoer/DWPlus/README.md

 **Commands**
 	/rp ?  	- Lists all available commands
-	/rp 		- Opens Main GUI
+	/rp 		- Opens Main GUI.
 	/rp timer	- Starts a raid timer (Officers Only) IE: /rp timer 120 Pizza Break!
-	/rp reset 	- Resets GUI position
+	/rp reset 	- Resets GUI position.
-	/rp export  - Exports all entries to HTML (To avoid crashing this will only export the most recent 200 loot history items and 200 RP history items)
+	/rp export  - Exports all entries to HTML (To avoid crashing this will only export the most recent 200 loot history items and 200 RP history items).
 	/rp bid 	- Opens Bid Window.
 If you include an item link (/rp bid [item link]) it will include that item for bid information.
 	/rp mmb     - Show/Hide minimap icon.
 	/rp changelog - Show changelog window.